ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

     No
 ```

-Next, the nodes will be created.
-And latest step of devnet configuration will start.
+Now, the nodes will be created.

-You will asked which avalanchego version do you want to install in the nodes.
+After that, you will be asked which avalanchego version you want to install in the nodes.
 Select
-the one associated to subnet1.
+the one associated to `<subnetName>`.

 ```
 ...